giacu92/GFE-DMX-Dimmer/README.md

 * DMX CHANNEL 69: strobo all lamps at chosen speed (0 to 1s)

 # _HardwareSerial0 EDIT:_
-To let Arduino IDE comile the code we need to do some mods to the HardwareSerial.cpp file inside:
+To let Arduino IDE comile the code we need to do some mods to the _HardwareSerial0.cpp_ file.
+On my current Mac OSX Arduino version (1.6.10) the file is placed at the following path:
 **Arduino/Contents/Java/hardware/arduino/avr/cores/arduino/HardwareSerial0**.
-We need to comment out the whole block between line 40 and line 51:
+Inside it we need to comment out the whole block between line 40 and line 51:
 ```
 /*
 #if defined(USART_RX_vect)